Dayasagar das

 dayasagar.das@nyulangone.org | @sagardaya.bsky.social

-Dayasagar (Daya) was born and raised in Odisha (East coast of India).
+Dayasagar was born and raised in Odisha (East coast of India).
 Daya did his undergraduate degree in Zoology (Hons) at Berhampur University, Odisha.
 He did his master’s in medical microbiology at Kasturba Medical college (Manipal University) at Karnataka, India, and trained in human anatomy, biochemistry and clinical microbiology.

 Daya did his PhD in Biochemistry at the All India Institute of Medical sciences (AIIMS) at New Delhi in the laboratory of Professor Alpana Sharma.
-His doctoral thesis was focused on studying the role of unconventional human gamma T cells in the pathogenesis of rare autoimmune skin disorder Pemphigus.
+His doctoral thesis was focused on studying the role of unconventional human gamma T cells in the pathogenesis of rare autoimmune skin disorder Pemphigus Vulgaris.
 He also studied the role of CD4 T cells (Th17& Treg) and Dendritic cells in human autoimmune skin disorders.

 His academic recognitions include Strategic Networking fellowship from American Heart Association (AHA), G.P Talwar Young scientist award from and Indian Immunology society, Senior research fellowship from Indian council of medical research.